 A calm, laid-back English breed that loves hatching eggs and taking care of the chicks.
 Hens are a soft golden color and lay large, light brown eggs.
 Roosters are a brilliant, shiny gold with flowing tails and lovely crowing voices, and are seldom aggressive.
 The hens are friendly and excellent with children.
 A few Buff Orpingtons make a wonderful addition to any flock, but keep in mind that they can be rather stubborn about their desire to be moms, so unless you plan on allowing them to hatch chicks regularly, it would be wise to keep them in a mixed flock with other breeds that do not have a strong nesting instinct.

 This is a hybrid breed, with Rhode Island Red and Delaware parentage.
-Hens are light auburn in color, with some white or gold highlights.
+Hens are light auburn in color, with some white or black highlights.
 They are excellent layers of big brown eggs, and have friendly temperaments.
 Roosters are mostly white, with a dark red "saddle" mark on their backs.
 Because they are hybrids, a male and female Red Star will not hatch Red Star chicks, so most people choose this breed strictly for their exceptional egg-laying ability and calm demeanor.
 Good choice for children!

 Often called the "Easter Egg Chicken", because these attractive hens lay eggs in pastel shades of blue, green, and olive.
 The eggs are darker colored when the hens first start laying, and lighten gradually as the birds age.
 The yolk and white are normal color and taste just like other eggs, although some of our customers say they can tell a difference.
 The birds themselves come in a beautiful array of patterns and colors, including solid white, but their legs and feet are always olive green or blue.
 Most Ameraucanas have muffy little beards that make them look like Muppets.
 They do not typically hatch their eggs, but there are exceptions.
 The strain that we currently offer is bred for egg-laying rather than exhibition, so if you're a serious show-breeder they may not suit your needs.
 However, for the casual hobbyist, these birds are lots of fun and perfect for anyone who wants something different.